ibm-cloud-docs/CDN/hotlink-protection-behavior.md

 # Hotlink Protection class
 {: #hotlink-protection-class}

-The `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_HotlinkProtection class` contains the attributes utilized by our Hotlink Protection APIs.
+The `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_HotlinkProtection class` contains the attributes that are used by our Hotlink Protection APIs.
 This object is used to set the Hotlink Protection behavior for a CDN by calling the API.
 It is also returned by Hotlink Protection APIs after a successful API call.
 {:shortdesc}

 **class** `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_HotlinkProtection`: